nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User opens software
 2. System displays the welcome message and makes CLI ready for user input
 3. User inputs command to create a meeting at a specific timing with specific contacts
-4. Software displays acknowledgement message
+4. Software creates meeting object with 2 contacts associated at specified time
-5. Software creates meeting object with 2 contacts associated at specified time
+5. Software displays creation message with meeting name and 2 contacts
-6. Software displays creation message with meeting name and 2 contacts
+6. Software lists newly created meeting in the meeting list
 7. Use case ends